We prepare our congregation’s young adults as Jewish educators and to develop leaders and role models for the Jewish community.

 Volunteer or Paid Positions

 There are a limited number off paid positions for students currently in grades 10-12.
-These spots are assigned based on a rubric which assigns points for being enrolled in our 2016-17 Ma’ayan program, Jewish summer camp, previous work experience as a madrich/a, etc. Applications received before June 15th will receive an additional point.
-Paid positions will be awarded August 1, 2016.
+These spots are assigned based on a rubric which assigns points for being enrolled in our 2019-20 Ma’ayan program, Jewish summer camp, previous work experience as a madrich/a, etc. and interview process.
+Applications received before July 20th will receive an additional point.
+Paid positions will be awarded in August.